Alignak-monitoring/alignak/doc/source/02_gettingstarted/upgrading-alignak.rst

 Upgrading From Nagios 3.x
 ==========================

-Just install Shinken and start the arbiter with your Nagios configuration.
+Just install Alignak and start the arbiter with your Nagios configuration.
 That's all.